Broadcast relay station: Television

 Since the early-1990s market aggregation, each television broadcaster uses multiple relays to provide consistent service throughout Australia's large markets.
 Although each market is subdivided due to the legacy of previous commercial broadcasters (Southern Cross 10 (formerly Southern Cross Nine) maintains two stations in the Victoria market: GLV and BCV), the only difference between these sub-markets in practice is news service and local advertising.
 Except in major cities, all major television broadcasters use the same network of transmitters (which may have dozens of relay stations in each market).
 As a result, some areas have had trouble beginning digital or HD service due to problems with regional transmitters.

 Europe

 Because most radio and television systems in Europe are national networks, the radio or television system in some countries can be considered a collection of relay stations in which each broadcaster uses a transmitter network (developed by the public broadcaster or maintained through a government-funded authority) to provide broadcast service to the entire nation.

 Asia

 In most parts of Asia, satellite is the preferred method of national signal coverage.
 Exceptions include Singapore (which bans civilian ownership of satellite receivers) and Malaysia, which only allows civilian ownership of receivers provided by Astro.
 Terrestrially, the scenario is similar to Europe's; the systems are considered national networks, and are a collection of relay stations maintained by a government-funded authority.
-In Japan, however, television stations are owned and operated by networks or are affiliates owned by other media companies.
+In Japan and the Philippines, television stations are owned and operated by networks or are affiliates owned by other media companies.